Andriamanitra/mlsp/README.md

 - When using multiple language servers at the same time there is no good way to specify which server should handle which types of requests.
+- Autocompletion is completely messed up when using `rust-analyzer` as the language server.
+  The completions can take over 10 seconds to arrive and when they do none of them make any sense.

 ## Other similar projects